JADES: A Prominent Galaxy Overdensity Candidate within the First 500 Myr: Discussion

-We compare this galaxy population to that of the THESAN simulation.
-THESAN is a suite of large-volume cosmological radiation-magneto-hydrodynamic simulations of the Epoch of Reionization, combining the IllustrisTNG galaxy-formation framework with a self-consistent treatment of hydrogen reionization \citep{kannan_span_2022}.
-However, it is well-known that current simulations underpredict the luminosity function of galaxies at $z>10$ \citep[e.g.,][]{Finkelstein2023ApJ,Donnan2024MNRAS,Finkelstein2024ApJ, Weibel2025arXiv, Whitler2025ApJ}.
+We compare this galaxy population to that of the \textsc{Thesan} simulation. \textsc{Thesan} is a suite of large-volume cosmological radiation–magneto-hydrodynamic simulations of the Epoch of Reionization, combining the \textsc{IllustrisTNG} galaxy-formation framework with a self-consistent treatment of hydrogen reionization \citep{kannan_span_2022}.
+However, it is well-known that current simulations underpredict the luminosity function of galaxies at $z>10$ \citep[e.g.,][]{Finkelstein2023ApJ,Donnan2024MNRAS,Finkelstein2024ApJ, Whitler2025ApJ, Weibel2026ApJ}.

-We do not find a comparable overdensity in the THESAN simulation.
-We search for overdensities in the fiducial THESAN-1 run, which has a box size of $95.5\,\mathrm{cMpc}$, equivalent to five times the JADES GOODS--S area.
-We select galaxies using the same flux limit of F356W $> 8\,\mathrm{nJy}$, corresponding to the rest-frame $U$-band in THESAN.
+We do not find a comparable overdensity in the \textsc{Thesan} simulation.
+We search for overdensities in the fiducial \textsc{Thesan}-1 run, which has a box size of $95.5\,\mathrm{cMpc}$, equivalent to five times the JADES GOODS--S area.
+We select galaxies using the same flux limit of F356W $> 8\,\mathrm{nJy}$, corresponding to the rest-frame $U$-band in \textsc{Thesan}.
 Under this selection, the maximum overdensity within an $8\,\mathrm{cMpc}$ radius contains only six galaxies, far fewer than observed.
-The stellar masses of these galaxies range from $0.5$--$2.4\times10^8\,M_\odot$, with a median of $6\times10^7\,M_\odot$, which are $\sim40$\% lower than the masses of galaxies in our observed overdensity.
+The stellar masses of these galaxies range from $0.5\text{–}2.4\times10^8\,M_\odot$, with a median of $6\times10^7\,M_\odot$, which are $\sim40$\% lower than the masses of galaxies in our observed overdensity.

-However, we do recover comparable overdensities once we brighten the simulated galaxies by 1\,mag in an \emph{ad hoc} way.
+However, we do recover comparable overdensities once we brighten all simulated galaxies by 0.9\,mag in an \emph{ad hoc} way.
 This adjustment also brings the simulated galaxy number density into agreement with JADES.
-In this case, the most overdense region in THESAN contains 17 galaxies within $5\,\mathrm{cMpc}$, of which 14 galaxies also lie within $5\,\mathrm{cMpc}$ in the $z$-direction, while the remaining three are separated by $30$--$60\,\mathrm{cMpc}$ and appear close only due to projection.
+In this case, the most overdense region in \textsc{Thesan} contains 17 galaxies within $5\,\mathrm{cMpc}$, of which 14 galaxies also lie within $5\,\mathrm{cMpc}$ in the $z$-direction, while the remaining three are separated by $30\text{–}60\,\mathrm{cMpc}$ and appear close only due to projection.
 This overdensity generates an ionized bubble with ionized hydrogen fractions $>90\%$, computed using the median over $10\,\mathrm{cMpc}$ along the line of sight ($z$ direction).
-The resulting bubble has a radius of $\sim 4\,\mathrm{cMpc}$ (Figure~\ref{fig:lya}a).
-It would likely be larger if the galaxies were truly brighter by 1\,mag and produced more ionizing photons.
+The resulting bubble has a radius of $\sim 4\,\mathrm{cMpc}$.
+The bubble size would likely be larger if the galaxies were truly brighter by 0.9\,mag and produced more ionizing photons.
 This behavior is consistent with the bubble size inferred for our observed overdensity.